Ikayherce/guess_the_ai_prompt/README.md

 The background color with gradient effect was made with the following resource: https://cssgradient.io/

 #### Choice of font
+I chose 'Poppins', sans-serif; for a simple but playful look that would match the color palette and overall look of the page.

+#### Cursor image
+On laptop devices the cursor image is a colorful pastel wand.
+I chose it to add playfulness and a more refined overall look.
+The sound choice when the user answer is correct matches the wand cursor, since the chime sound reminds of a magic trick.

 ### Testing
 #### Manual testing